gasawase/BookHarbour/README.md

 - make a customizable bookshelf where you can have a list of your books and design your bookshelf, drag and drop

 ----KNOWN BUGS----

+- for some reason, after you scroll for a bit, the books stop becoming buttons

 ----NOTES----